About the Treatment

 What is a skin rash?

 A skin rash isn’t a diagnosis, it simply refers to an area of the skin that has become swollen, inflamed, or irritated.
 The area of irritation can include skin bumps that resemble pimples; sores; blotchy, scaly, or red skin; and itchy or burning skin.
 Rashes can result from exposure to certain substances, as indicators of a medical condition, or even in response to high temperatures.
 Some rashes occur very quickly, while others show more slowly.
-They can occur across the body, but the location, appearance, and color all are used by Dr. Booth for diagnosis and treatment.
+They can occur across the body, but the location, appearance, and color all are used by the dermatology providers at Signature Plastic Surgery and Dermatology for diagnosis and treatment.

 common symptoms of most rashes